Composites & Molding LSR Processing and Molding

 Scott joined WACKER in 1991 after previously working for Aeroquip Corporation and Callaway Golf.
-He is currently the technical manager for Healthcare Elastomers.
+He is currently the Technical Manager for the Elastomers Healthcare Division.
 Scott holds an MBA from Baker College and a BS in Chemistry from Michigan State University.
-He joined WACKER as the section head Elastomer QA supervisor and has also worked as a senior chemist for the Sealants department and as a process engineer.
+He joined WACKER as the Section Head Elastomer QA Supervisor and has also worked as a Senior Chemist for the Sealants Department and as a Process Engineer.

-Beginning his career with WACKER in 1984, Norm served in technical roles for companies such as WACKER, Applied Silicone, Rhodia, Inc. and Bluestar Silicones over the 31 years that followed.
-He rejoined WACKER in 2015 as a technical manager for Rubber Solutions, responsible for providing technical service and training to silicone rubber fabricators and end-users, as well as formulation and applications development for LSR and HCR.
+Beginning his career with Wacker in 1984, Norm served in technical roles for companies such as Wacker, Applied Silicone, Rhodia, Inc. and Bluestar Silicones over the 31 years that followed.
+He rejoined WACKER in 2015 as Technical Manager in Silicone Rubber responsible for providing technical service and training to silicone rubber fabricators and end-users as well as formulation and applications development for LSR and HCR.
 Norm attended California Lutheran University and holds a BA in Organic Chemistry.